MasoniteFramework/docs/README.md

 ### Linux

-If you are running on a Linux flavor, you’ll need a few extra packages.
-You can download these packages by running:
+If you are running on a Linux flavor, you’ll need the Python dev package.
+You can download this package by running:

 ```
-$ sudo apt-get install libmysqlclient-dev python-dev
+$ sudo apt-get install python-dev
 ```

-Or you may need to specify your python version
+Or you may need to specify your `python3.x-dev` version:

 ```
 $ sudo apt-get install python3.6-dev